Prevalence of rabies: Dog-mediated rabies

-Dog mediated rabies is defined as "any case caused by rabies virus maintained in the dog population (Canis lupus familiaris) independently of other animal reservoir species, as determined by epidemiological studies".
-Most Western countries have eliminated dog mediated rabies, but it remains prevalent in developing countries.
+Dog-mediated rabies is defined as "any case caused by rabies virus maintained in the dog population (Canis lupus familiaris) independently of other animal reservoir species, as determined by epidemiological studies".
+Most Western countries have eliminated dog-mediated rabies but it remains prevalent in developing countries.

-Dog mediated rabies represents a threat to human health, particularly in Asia and Africa, especially in areas where there are numerous stray dogs.
-In India, rabies is primarily transmitted to humans from dogs (97% of human rabies cases), followed by cats (2%), jackals, mongooses, and others (1%).
+Dog-mediated rabies represents a threat to human health, particularly in Asia and Africa, especially in areas where there are numerous stray dogs.
+In India rabies is primarily transmitted to humans from dogs (97% of human rabies cases), followed by cats (2%), jackals, mongooses and others (1%).
 In places where human consumption of dog meat is common, such as Vietnam, butchers who slaughter dogs are at risk of contracting rabies.

-In Western countries, illegal smuggling of dogs from other countries, or traveling with unvaccinated dogs abroad to countries where rabies is prevalent, can reintroduce rabies in the rabies-free Western countries.
-For instance, in Spain, in 2013, a rabid dog which was infected in Morocco was discovered in Toledo.
+In Western countries illegal smuggling of dogs from other countries, or travelling with unvaccinated dogs abroad to countries where rabies is prevalent, can reintroduce rabies in the rabies-free Western countries.
+For instance in Spain in 2013 a rabid dog, which had been infected in Morocco, was discovered in Toledo.